-- Included within the subobject Travel are public transportation, meals and lodging, reimbursement for the use of personal cars, and the costs associated with the operation and maintenance of State-owned cars. - The subobject Contractual Services includes the payment of leases, the rental of data processing and other equipment, and a variety of services provided to the State on an occasional or regular basis by outside vendors.
-Some examples are printing, accounting, legal, consulting and medical services. - The subobject Equipment includes the amounts recommended for such items as vehicles, office machines and furniture, and highway equipment. - Maintenance Undistributed is not a subobject within Nonpersonal Service.
-It contains one or more lump sum appropriations for specific purposes or programs.
-As appropriated, it does not distinguish between major objects or subobjects.
-Under the State Finance Law, before an agency can use these funds a segregation ("certificate") must be issued by the Director of the Budget to specify the amounts available within the lump sum for major objects (Personal Service, Nonpersonal Service) and for various subobjects (e.g., Personal Service Regular, Travel, Equipment).
+- 4 Similar to 3 above, this column displays the recommended and change amounts for the "subobject" Travel.
+Travel recommendations include items such as public transportation, meals and lodging, reimbursement for the use of personal cars, and the costs associated with the operation and maintenance of State-owned cars. - 5 Similar to 3 above, this column displays the recommended and change amounts for the "subobject" Contractual Services.
+Contractual services recommendations include the payment of leases, the rental of data processing and other equipment, and a variety of services provided to the State on an occasional or regular basis by outside vendors.
+Some examples are printing, accounting, legal, consulting and medical services. - 6 Similar to 3 above, this column displays the recommended and change amounts for the "subobject" Equipment.
+Equipment recommendations include items such as vehicles, office machines and furniture, and highway equipment. - 7 This column displays the recommended and change amounts for Maintenance Undistributed.
+Maintenance Undistributed is not a subobject within Nonpersonal Service.
+It contains one or more lump sum appropriations for specific purposes or programs; as appropriated, it does not distinguish between major objects or subobjects.
+Under the State Finance Law, before an agency can use these funds, a segregation ("certificate") must be issued by the Director of the Budget to specify the amounts available within the lump sum for major objects (Personal Service, Nonpersonal Service) and for various subobjects (e.g., personal service regular, travel, equipment).
 Copies of the certificate are filed with the Comptroller and the legislative fiscal committees.

 VII.
-STATE OPERATIONS - OTHER THAN GENERAL FUND - SUMMARY OF APPROPRIATIONS AND CHANGES - 1999-00 RECOMMENDED
+STATE OPERATIONS - OTHER THAN GENERAL FUND - SUMMARY OF APPROPRIATIONS AND CHANGES - 2001-02 RECOMMENDED

 This table shows the amounts recommended to support State Operations from funds other than the General Fund.
-It shows totals for amounts recommended by program for the major objects Personal Service and Nonpersonal Service and for Maintenance Undistributed, but does not distribute the major objects into subobjects.
-It also shows the change, or difference (+/-), between the amounts available in the current fiscal year and those recommended for appropriation in the coming year.
+It shows amounts recommended by program for the "major objects" Personal Service and Nonpersonal Service and amounts recommended for Maintenance Undistributed.
+This table does not show separate amounts for "subobjects" within Personal Service and Nonpersonal Service.
+For more information about Maintenance Undistributed, see table VI., note 7.